SharifdotG/Editorials/2023/UAP Junior Programming Contest 2024 (1-1 to 2-2)/Editorials/B - খেলা হবে ✊.md

 int main() {
     int dieThrows, pickedNumber;

-    // Reading input values: number of throws and the desired sum cin >> dieThrows >> pickedNumber;
+    cin >> dieThrows >> pickedNumber;

-    // Checking if the sum is achievable within the given number of throws if (dieThrows <= pickedNumber && pickedNumber <= dieThrows * 6) {
+    if (dieThrows <= pickedNumber && pickedNumber <= dieThrows * 6) {
-        cout << "Yes" << endl; // If achievable, print Yes } else {
+        cout << "Yes" << endl;
+    } else {
-        cout << "No" << endl; // If not achievable, print No }
+        cout << "No" << endl;
+    }

     return 0;
 }
 ```

-## Explanation of the Code Logic

-- `dieThrows` represents the number of throws.
-- `pickedNumber` is the desired sum Y.
-- The condition `dieThrows <= pickedNumber && pickedNumber <= dieThrows * 6` checks if it's theoretically possible to achieve the sum.
-This condition ensures that the desired sum falls within the possible range of outcomes based on the number of throws and the die's faces (1 to 6).
-- If the condition holds true, it prints "Yes," indicating that it's possible to achieve the sum Y within X throws.
-Otherwise, it prints "No."
+The C++ code accomplishes the same task as the C code but uses C++ input/output streams.
+It reads the number of die throws **X** and the picked number **Y** using `cin`.
+Similarly, it checks if the picked number falls within the range of possible sums achievable by throwing the die X times and outputs *"Yes"* or *"No"* accordingly.

 ## Complexity Analysis

+- **Time Complexity:** Both the C and C++ implementations have a time complexity of `O(1)` as they perform a simple comparison and print the result based on the given conditions.
-The time complexity of this solution is O(1) because it performs a constant number of operations irrespective of the input values.
+- **Space Complexity:** The space complexity for both implementations is `O(1)` as they utilize a constant amount of memory regardless of the input size.

-## Conclusion

-The provided C and C++ solutions offer a straightforward approach to solve the problem by checking the feasibility of obtaining the desired sum Y within X throws of a six-faced die.
-The logic efficiently determines whether Sharif can win the game against Priom based on the given conditions.
+This editorial provides a straightforward approach to solving the problem by checking if the desired sum **Y** can be achieved within the range of outcomes possible from throwing a six-faced die **X** times.

-Feel free to experiment and optimize this logic further, although the given code provides a quick and effective solution to the problem.

-Happy Coding! 🎲✨
+Happy Coding! ✊